 This work compares the progression of damage using a continuum damage model and cohesive zone model.
 Both of these models have been used extensively in previous research.
 Continuum damage offers the benefits of allowing damage to occur anywhere, easier mesh generation, and better numerical stability.
 However, continuum damage does not directly model discrete cracks or fiber/matrix debonding.
 The use of cohesive elements alleviates this shortcoming, but the analyses have mesh dependency and much worse numerical stability.

 During this quarter, the focal problem was an infinite hexagonal array of fibers subjected to uniaxial loads.
 Because of periodic boundary conditions, only one fiber was modeled.
 Figure 1 shows the finite element mesh.
 Uniaxial load was applied.
 The direction is defined by the angle theta.
-For this initial study, the properties were adjusted to match the strain energy release rates for the two models for theta=30deg.
+For this initial study, the properties were adjusted to match the strengths for the two models for theta= 0 deg.